Eyre Peninsula tours in South Australia

 Where other organizations or community groups are involved, we pay entry fees, make purchases and create economic revenue.
 All catering is arranged or purchased locally or home made.
 Our tour group sizes are limited to 21 people maximum, this size group can be managed to minimise any negative impact on the environment, the enjoyment of other people, the capacity of community services, the safety and stress of wildlife.
 We encourage the practice of low noise bush walking and special solo activities making our guests at one with the environment.

-We minimise the use of our tour vehicle in preference for walking, traveling only on formed roads and tracks, applying the annual recorded mileage to a carbon offset program.
+We minimise the use of our tour vehicle in preference for walking, traveling only on formed roads and tracks.
 Vehicle fuel and service requirements are purchased locally.
 We conduct our operations from our home and have a policy of recycling all materials but essentially paper, clerical supplies, minimising power and water usage, recycle bottles, cans and sort all other tins, glass and plastics for collection.
 Our vehicles are serviced and maintained after each trip by a certified mechanic to ensure that they operate at peak efficiency.
-Any localized servicing or emergency repairs are done en-route
+Any localized servicing or emergency repairs are done en-route.

 We use local operators to run our optional excursions, thus ensuring that money goes directly to the supplier and the community.
 The nature of outback regional and rural communities ensures that local staff and produce are utilised at all times.
 In the remote outback towns that we visit, almost all of the businesses are run by locals and while some produce is transported in, we always give preference to local fresh produce.